jojoms711/Udacity_AB_Testing/README.md

 ---
 ## **Measuring Variability**
-This ['Final Project Baseline Values' spreadsheet](https://docs.google.com/spreadsheets/d/1MYNUtC47Pg8hdoCjOXaHqF-thheGpUshrFA21BAJnNc/edit#gid=0) contains rough estimates of the baseline values for these metrics (again, these numbers have been changed from Udacity's true numbers).
+This ['Final Project Baseline Values' spreadsheet](https://docs.google.com/spreadsheets/d/1MYNUtC47Pg8hdoCjOXaHqF-thheGpUshrFA21BAJnNc/edit#gid=0) <a href="https://github.com/jojoms711/Udacity_AB_Testing/blob/master/data/Final_Project_Baseline_Values.csv" target="_blank">'Final Project Baseline Values' </a> spreadsheet contains rough estimates of the baseline values for these metrics (again, these numbers have been changed from Udacity's true numbers).

 For each metric you selected as an evaluation metric, estimate its standard deviation analytically.
 Do you expect the analytic estimates to be accurate?
 That is, for which metrics, if any, would you want to collect an empirical estimate of the variability if you had time?